Architecture

 POST /firefox-launcher/api/firefox

-- Launch new sessionGET /firefox-launcher/api/firefox
+- Launch new sessionGET /firefox-launcher/api/firefox?port={port}

 - Session status and redirectPOST /firefox-launcher/api/cleanup

-- Session cleanupHEAD /firefox-launcher/api/firefox
+- Session cleanupGET /firefox-launcher/client

 Backend Layer